Neuroradiology Clinical Division Research

 Functional Brain Imaging

 The Biomagnetic Imaging Laboratory (BIL) is a shared clinical and research facility in the Department of Radiology and Biomedical Imaging at UCSF.
-The program is focused on improving non-invasive functional brain imaging methods to develop a better understanding of the dynamics of brain networks associated with complex human behaviors, such speech, language, memory and attention.
-The laboratory conducts basic and clinical research on brain function using multiple brain imaging modalities including magnetoencephalographic imaging (MEGI), functional magnetic resonance imaging (fMRI), transcranial magnetic stimulation (TMS) and psychophysics.
+The program is focused on improving non-invasive functional brain imaging methods to develop a better understanding of the dynamics of brain networks associated with complex human behaviors, such as speech, language, memory, and attention.
+The laboratory conducts basic and clinical research on brain function using multiple brain imaging modalities, including magnetoencephalographic imaging (MEGI), functional magnetic resonance imaging (fMRI), transcranial magnetic stimulation (TMS), and psychophysics.

 Ongoing Functional Brain Imaging research projects include: